Skip to content

 • Foursquare

-When a homeowner in Oregon searches Google “best hvac company portland,” they’ll see a search result like this:
+For example, when a homeowner in Oregon searches Google “best HVAC company Portland,” they’ll likely see this result on the Houzz website:

 Google Search result for best HVAC companies with a top ten list from a business directory

-With enough positive reviews and ratings from customers on these listings, your business could appear in a “top 15” list.
+With enough positive reviews and ratings from customers on these listing sites, your HVAC business could easily appear in a “top 15” list like this one—even if you aren’t an SEO expert just yet.

-7. Track your performance and adjust your SEO strategy
+10. Track performance and adjust your SEO strategy

-Just like an HVAC system, your HVAC SEO strategy needs regular check-ins to see if it’s working for your business.
+Just like an HVAC system, your HVAC SEO strategy needs regular check-ins to make sure it’s still working for your business.

 • Search your target keywords and see where your website shows up in the results

-• See if your website traffic is growing using Google Search Console and Google Analytics
+• Monitor your website traffic growth using Google Search Console and Google Analytics

 • Update your educational content to keep it relevant and accurate

-• Add new, high-quality content consistently to engage users and improve rankings
+• Add new, high-quality content regularly to engage users and improve Google rankings

-• Check your competitors’ website for new content that you can compete with
+• Check your competitors’ websites for new content that you can compete with

 Join over 200k service professionals that trust Jobber